BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 ![AWS Console 10][aws-cs-10]

-This will direct to the stack status page, in here, the new stack's status can be monitored.
+This will direct to the stack status page, in here, the new stack's status can be monitored:

 ![AWS Console 11][aws-cs-11]

+After several minutes, the stack creation will then be completed as stated on its status:

+![AWS Console 12][aws-cs-12]

+The `cloudformation` template will launch the BTP instance on EC2.
+The instance state can be verified by goint to the EC2 service page, then navigating to `Instances -> Instances` from the left panel:

+![AWS Console 13][aws-cs-13]

 Accessing BTP Instances
 =======================